-Last year I got brave and flocked my own tree.
-And it turned out sooo beautiful.
 For those that don’t know, flocked Christmas trees are those beautiful snowy trees.
 Not the trees with white plastic needles, the ones that look like they have snow crystals all over them.
-They can be all white or they can have just a ‘dusting’ of snow, but either way they are gorgeous.
+They can be all white or they can have just a ‘dusting’ of snow on the green branches, but either way they are gorgeous.

 I wanted one of those beautiful trees so bad, but I couldn’t justify buying a whole new (expensive) tree when I had a perfectly good artificial tree already.
 So I did what I always do in those situations – I figured out how to get what I wanted by doing it myself for way less.

 And it worked!
-If you haven’t read about my flocking process, you can check out the full tutorial here.
-But suffice it to say, my DIY flocked Christmas tree looked amazing.
+If you haven’t read about my flocking process, you can check out the full tutorial of my DIY flocked tree here.
+But suffice it to say, tree looked amazing.
 The flocking made the whole tree look fuller, more realistic, and more beautiful.

 Over the last few weeks, I’ve gotten tons of questions about my tree and how it is holding up.
 So today I am going to share the good, the bad, and the ugly of flocking your Christmas tree.

 This post contains some affiliate links – when you buy stuff you like, you also support future projects on Lovely Etc. at no additional cost.
 See my full disclosure here.

 Lots of people have asked where I got the flocking I used and while I updated my original post to include this information, I am going to include it here too for those who missed it.

 There are several ways to get a gorgeous flocked tree.
 You can buy one that is already flocked.
 You can have your tree flocked at some Christmas tree lots or florists.
 Or you can do it yourself like I did.
 Most professional flockers use a fancy machine to spray the ‘snow’ on but you can do it yourself without any fancy equipment.